andrewperezc/CS3560/README.md

 Assignment 1 submission

-1. Set up local VotingService instances
+1. initialize question prompts, answer choices, and correct answers in main method
+2. create questions using Question class constructors
+3. create VotingService instance
-2. call startVotingSimulation() on VotingService instance
+4. call startVotingSimulation() on VotingService instance with parameters Question and int of number of students